-Consultant Hematologist & Medical Oncologist, Director of Sarah Bush Lincoln Regional Cancer Center, Illinois, USA
+Consultant and Assistant Professor of Hematology and Medical Oncology at the University of Illinois, Chicago, and Director of Sarah Bush Lincoln Regional Cancer Center, Chicago, USA

 United States

-Dr. Abdur R. Shakir was born in Chicago, Illinois, and earned his M.D. from Sri Ramachandra Medical College in India, an institution affiliated with Harvard Medical International.
-He completed his residency in Internal Medicine at the Jewish Hospital of Cincinnati, followed by a Neuro-Oncology fellowship at Henry Ford Hospital in Detroit and a Hematology-Oncology fellowship at the University of Illinois at Chicago.
+Prof. Abdur Rahman Shakir was born in Chicago, Illinois, USA, and earned his M.D. from Sri Ramachandra Medical College in India, an institution affiliated with Harvard Medical International.
+He completed his residency in Internal Medicine at the Hospital of Cincinnati, USA, followed by a Neuro-Oncology fellowship at Henry Ford Hospital in Detroit, USA, and a Hematology-Oncology fellowship at the University of Illinois at Chicago, USA.

-During his training, Dr. Shakir served as Chief Fellow in Hematology and Oncology at the University of Illinois, where he later joined the faculty as an Assistant Professor.
-He currently serves as the Director of the Sarah Bush Lincoln Regional Cancer Center, where he has played a pivotal role in expanding oncology services, strengthening multidisciplinary cancer care, and advancing access to clinical trials in both solid and hematologic malignancies.
+During his training, Prof. Abdur Rahman Shakir served as Chief Fellow in Hematology and Oncology at the University of Illinois, USA, where he later joined the faculty as an Assistant Professor.
+He currently serves as the Director of the Sarah Bush Lincoln Regional Cancer Center, Illinois, USA, where he has played a pivotal role in expanding oncology services, strengthening multidisciplinary cancer care, and advancing access to clinical trials in both solid and hematologic malignancies.

 Sarah Bush Lincoln Regional Cancer Center, Mattoon, Illinois, USA

-Hematology & Oncology, University of Illinois at Chicago
+Hematology & Oncology, University of Illinois, Chicago, USA

-Hematology & Oncology, University of Illinois at Chicago
+Hematology & Oncology, University of Illinois, Chicago, USA

 Kaiser Permanente, Honolulu, Hawaii

-Neuro-Oncology, Hermelin Brain Tumor Center, Henry Ford Hospital, Detroit
+Neuro-Oncology, Hermelin Brain Tumor Center, Henry Ford Hospital, Detroit, USA

 American Board of Internal Medicine